Arrow’s sterling Blu-ray presentation should serve as an excellent character witness for Lado’s elegiac giallo.

 Mike Hodges’s oddball noir Pulp gets a terrific Blu-ray upgrade and a handful of essential new supplements from Arrow Video.

 Silent Night, Deadly Night receives a festively colorful 4K restoration and several stockings’ worth of supplements from Shout!
 Factory.

-This disturbing documentary portrait of power and delusion gets a satisfying Blu-ray upgrade and a few new extras from the Criterion Collection.
+This disturbing documentary portrait of power and delusion gets a satisfying Blu-ray upgrade.

 The finale invites us to inquire into our own motives for wanting to revisit the series.